farski/awholenother.com/_posts/2021-02-01-too-many-words-on-s3-naming.md

 Surprisingly more complicated.

 The S3 documentation even [includes a guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-key-guidelines) to complications you can encounter will interfacing with S3 object names.
-These issues aren’t the fault of S3, but with the tools and protocols that interact with S3.
+These issues largely aren’t the fault of S3, but with the tools and protocols that interact with S3.
 Nothing of what comes next refutes the **any UTF-8 character** law of S3.

 Consider a couple of the cautionary notices from that guide: